coveooss/credentials-sync/README.md

 [![codecov](https://codecov.io/gh/coveooss/credentials-sync/branch/master/graph/badge.svg)](https://codecov.io/gh/coveooss/credentials-sync)
 [![Go Report Card](https://goreportcard.com/badge/github.com/coveooss/credentials-sync)](https://goreportcard.com/report/github.com/coveooss/credentials-sync)

-Sync credentials from various sources to various targets (Currently only Jenkins, not so various)
+Sync credentials from various sources to various targets.
+It currently only supports Jenkins, but LastPass is planned because that is what we use.
+However, we are open to supporting more targets.

 What's the point?
-1. Easier credentials rotations
+1. Easier credentials rotations.
+Rotating credentials manually is simply not an option when credentials rotations are done too often
 2. Uses a push-model instead of a pull-model which means that you can put your credentials in a secure environment to which targets don't have access, targets may have varying degrees of security (prod vs dev)
 3. Decouples your credentials and the systems which use these credentials.
 Standardized credentials format for all targets